oguh1-61803/biomeld-catheter-controller/README.md

 > **Important Notice**

-The code provided in this repository was used as part of an academic research documented in ..._coming soon_.
+The code provided in this repository was used as part of an academic research documented in https://www.scitepress.org/Link.aspx?doi=10.5220/0012919300003837 and ...